Taxation of international executives

 What income will be taxed during short-term assignments?

 Subject to tax treaty relief, all of the income relating to UK duties will be taxable.

 If the assignee is not resident in the United Kingdom, income relating to non-UK duties will not be taxable.

 If the assignee is UK resident for the tax year, but is non-UK domiciled and claims the remittance basis of taxation and meets the prescribed statutory conditions are met, Overseas Workday Relief (OWR) may be claimed.
 The effect of OWR is that the assignee’s earnings related to non-UK duties will not be taxable in the UK if not brought into (i.e. remitted to) the United Kingdom.
 Otherwise, income relating to non-UK duties will be taxable.

 Again, the rules relating to remittance of funds to the UK are complex.
 It is, therefore, important that the assignee seeks advice on their particular circumstances to ensure they do not accidentally create an additional UK tax liability.

 Are there any additional considerations that should be considered before initiating a short-term assignment in the United Kingdom?

-Detailed records should be maintained of the time which the assignee spends in the U.K. and of his/her work activities, both in the U.K and elsewhere, during the assignment.
+Detailed records should be maintained of the time which the assignee spends in the UK and of their work activities, both in the U.K and elsewhere, during the assignment.

-The appropriate structuring of bank accounts should be considered before the employee commences work in the U.K. if there is any chance that he/she will become resident there.
+The appropriate structuring of bank accounts should be considered before the employee commences work in the UK if there is any chance that they will become resident there.

 © 2019 KPMG LLP, a United Kingdom legal liability partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.